Olympics-Chinese tennis player Peng denies making accusation of sexual assault | Sports-Games

 Olympics-Chinese tennis player Peng denies making accusation of sexual assault

-Peng has not updated her Weibo account since the post was removed.
-Peng told the French paper it had caused a "huge misunderstanding", repeating comments https://www.reuters.com/lifestyle/sports/china-tennis-star-peng-denies-that-she-made-accusation-sexual-assault-2021-12-19 reported by a Singapore media outlet in December, and that she did not want "any further media hype" about it.
+Peng told the French paper her social media post had caused a "huge misunderstanding", repeating comments reported by a Singapore media outlet in December, and that she did not want "any further media hype" about it.
+"I'd like to say that feelings, sports, and politics are three very distinct things.

 Chinese tennis player Peng Shuai has denied she ever accused anyone of sexual assault, adding that she herself had deleted her social media post in November that had appeared to make such a claim.